Changing Dog Emotions

 Group Classes Price -$275 – 6 consecutively scheduled classes.

-Dogs who are upset by other dogs, people, or new environments need the most relaxing, environment we can provide.
+Dogs who are stressed by other dogs, people, or new environments need the most relaxing, environment we can provide.

 And you need an opportunity to learn how to help your dog, before it being around stuff that upsets it.